Pylons/pyramid_cookbook/getting_started/01-helloworld/index.rst

 they do so little, the only things you have to worry about are *your things*.

-..
-CM: added note about MF being marketing term, took out the sentence about low overhead on execution cuz self-described Python microframeworks are often relatively slow.

 Pyramid is special because it can act as a single-file module microframework.
 You have a single Python file that can be executed directly by Python.
 But Pyramid also scales to the largest of